tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_3.md

 On the rocks, hundreds of feet below, lay James’s mangled body.
 His face was still frozen in a gruesome smile.
 His arms and legs were twisted around him unnaturally, and a pool of red grew around his head—growing larger and larger—and spilling off into the stream.

 A chill ran through my body and collected in my stomach.
 If I had any breakfast that morning, it surely would have landed on the rocks next to James.
 I dry-heaved as I weakly pushed myself away from the edge, losing what little remained of my strength.
 I rolled onto my back as my vision grew fuzzy.
 And right before I faded to black—I saw two cloaked figures approaching me.

+"Dormi nunc!"